Sarah-Wach/sarah-wach/SWOT.md

 > Weakness

 My (self-determined) focus was already in my studies, designing new products and solutions, and learning from the experiences of others.
 I already had some insights into programming, but somehow the spark never flew.
+So far I've gained insights into different programming languages.
+I have already worked with Framer and CoffeeScript.
+I have also worked on several projects with Arduinos and Raspberries.
+This was more fun than producing software solutions.

 > Opportunities